M2I-CYSAR/carlROS/README.md

 ```

 #### Adapter Testing
+(This step is not necessary to start robot)
 The adapter should be setup on the system and can be tested by doing the following
 1. Open a new termianl and run `candump can0`
     - This should show all traffic received by can0.
 The terminal will be blocked while the candump is running while waiting for messages